wasabipesto/valinor/README.md

 ## Code
 ### Jupyter
 ### Code-Server
+TODO: Evaluate if I need this, and where it should live.

 # Services - Celebrimbor
 ## Media
 ### Torrent Client TBD
+TODO: Evaluate torrent clients, pick one compatible with \*arrs.

 ### FileBrowser
+TODO: Set up for filesharing requests.
+Possibly couple with other

 ### Sonarr
 ### Radarr
 ### Lidarr